Atomic force microscopy: Topographic image

 Image formation is a plotting method that produces a color mapping through changing the x–y position of the tip while scanning and recording the measured variable, i.e. the intensity of control signal, to each x–y coordinate.
 The color mapping shows the measured value corresponding to each coordinate.
 The image expresses the intensity of a value as a hue.
 Usually, the correspondence between the intensity of a value and a hue is shown as a color scale in the explanatory notes accompanying the image.

-Operation mode of image forming of the AFM are generally classified into two groups from the viewpoint whether it uses z-Feedback loop (not shown) to maintain the tip-sample distance to keep signal intensity exported by the detector.
+Operation mode of image forming of the AFM are generally classified into two groups from the viewpoint of whether or not it uses z-Feedback loop (not shown) to maintain the tip-sample distance to keep signal intensity exported by the detector.
 The first one (using z-Feedback loop), said to be "constant XX mode" (XX is something which kept by z-Feedback loop).

 Topographic image formation mode is based on abovementioned "constant XX mode", z-Feedback loop controls the relative distance between the probe and the sample through outputting control signals to keep constant one of frequency, vibration and phase which typically corresponds to the motion of cantilever (for instance, voltage is applied to the Z-piezoelectric element and it moves the sample up and down towards the Z direction.